-A. Roles and Functions of the Regional Governing Board
+Roles and Functions of the Regional Governing Board

-The Regional Governing Board (RGB) is an entity established in each behavioral health RBHA by the counties which governs the RBHA.
+The Regional Governing Board (RGB) is established in each RBHA by the counties governing the RBHA.
 The board consists of one county board member from each county in the RBHA.
 Board members serve for staggered terms of three years and until their successors are appointed and qualified.
-Board members must serve without compensation but will be reimbursed for their actual and necessary expenses.
+Board members must serve without compensation but are reimbursed for their actual and necessary expenses.
 The primary functions of the RGB include: